ListeningApp/listening-modal-llm/training_documents/rich_cache/rich.md

 Remember that in the moment you begin to hurry you cease to be a creator and become a competitor.
 You drop back upon the old plane again.

 Whenever you find yourself hurrying, call a halt.
 Fix your attention on the mental image of the thing you want and begin to give thanks that you are getting it.
-The exercise of GRATITUDE will never fail to strengthen your faith and renew your purpose.
+The exercise of gratitude will never fail to strengthen your faith and renew your purpose.

-## CHAPTER FOURTEEN
+## CHAPTER Fourteen

 The Impression of Increase

 WHETHER YOU CHANGE YOUR VOCATION OR NOT, your actions for the present must be those pertaining to the business in which you are now engaged.

-You can get into the business you want by making constructive use of the business you are already established in - by doing your daily work in the certain way.
+You can get into the business you want by making constructive use of the business you are already established in—by doing your daily work in the certain way.

 And insofar as your business consists in dealing with other people, whether personally or by letter, the key thought of all your efforts must be to convey to their minds the impression of increase.